-This is the official site for The Centre for East-West Cultural and Economic Studies, School of Humanities.
+This is the official site for The Centre for East-West Cultural and Economic Studies, Faculty of Society and Design.

 The Centre for East-West Cultural and Economic Studies provides a focus for research, teaching, interdisciplinary applications, and public education on the interactions among culture, society, economics and politics in the dynamic Asia-Pacific region.